 After TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam

 Locals allege that the police picked up Biswas from his residence in the wee hours of Thursday night.
 According to the police, Tarak was arrested on 295 A, 298 of the Indian Penal Code (hurting religious sentiments and hate speech).
-Besides 66, 67, and 67A of the IT Act (posting, sending offensive messages through communication services).
-Later, he was produced before the local court, where he was remanded to seven days of police custody.
-“Sanaullah Khan had registered a FIR against Biswas for hurting religious sentiments.
+Besides 66, 67, and 67A of the IT Act (posting and sending offensive messages through communication services).
+Later, he was produced before the local court and remanded to seven days of police custody.
+“Sanaullah Khan had registered an FIR against Biswas for hurting religious sentiments.
 Based on the complaint filed, we arrested him.
-Presently he is in police custody,” said a senior police officer of the Howrah Police Commissionerate Fanz Live.
+Presently, he is in police custody,” said a senior police officer of the Howrah Police Commissionerate Fanz Live.

-Meanwhile, rights group APDR has demanded his immediate release and withdrawal of all cases against him.
-“We do not support the comments posted by him on social media.
-But, at the same time, a person has every right to express himself.
-The sections imposed on him are nothing but blasphemous.
-We demand his immediate release and withdrawal of all sections slapped on him,” said vice president of the rights group, APDR, Ranjit Sur.
+Meanwhile, the rights group APDR demanded his immediate release and withdrawal from all cases against him.
+“We do not support the comments he posted on social media.
+But, simultaneously, a person has every right to express himself.
+The sections imposed on him are nothing but sinful.
+We demand his immediate release and withdrawal of all sections slapped on him,” said the vice president of the rights group APDR, Ranjit Sur.

 While the state government representatives refused to comment on this issue, rights activists took a dig at the government for allegedly putting him behind bars for the hate speech on social media.
 “The state government’s tendency has always remained to put freethinkers behind bars.
 A few years back, a professor was jailed for circulating a cartoon of Chief Minister Mamata Banerjee.
 We can’t expect the state government to allow its people the privileges of free speech,” added Sur.